 Understanding mountain weather

-On all our hill and mountain courses and guided walks, summer or winter, we always examine the weather – both to plan our day safely and as a learning topic in general.
+On all our hill and mountain courses and guided walks, summer or winter, we always examine the weather forecast – both to plan our day safely and to improve your understanding in general.
 If you’d like to start understanding mountain weather then why not get in touch and enquire about our hill and mountain skills courses.

 You never know – sometimes you may see something unusual, rare or unique.
 The photograph below shows Asperitas clouds building over Pen yr Ole Wen in Snowdonia.
 At the time (2016), Asperitas clouds were just about to be officially recognised as the latest distinct cloud type.
 These clouds are not all that common, and certainly quite rare in the UK.
 Although when I took this photograph I didn’t know what the clouds were, I knew enough to spot that this was a very unusual formation.